John M. MacKenzie: Academic career

 His next book, The Empire of Nature (1988), was an early contribution to the environmental history of empire, particularly charting the human relationship with animals, through both hunting and conservation, in the imperial take-over of Africa and India.
 His wider ideas on environmental history were set out in the Thomas Callander Memorial Lectures at the University of Aberdeen in 1995, and helped to open up a major field to which many other scholars have contributed.

 He once again entered the realm of controversy with his critique of Edward Said's Orientalism, published in 1995, which was badly received by post-Saidians and post-colonialists, although many of his early publications pioneered their later work.
 Said's strict binarism and concentration on concepts of the 'other' were countered by MacKenzie's insistence that Orientalism could, in certain circumstances, involve constructive cross-cultural influences, notably in the arts.
 These notions were later accepted and developed by other scholars.
 His interest in the visual arts was reflected in his chapter on the subject in the Cambridge Illustrated History of the British Empire (1996) as well as in Exhibiting the Empire (2015).

 His 1991 professorial inaugural lecture ‘Scotland and the British Empire’ was well received and opened up new fields for him, including various aspects of work on the Scottish Diaspora.
-This led to his book The Scots in South Africa (with Nigel R. Dalziel) of 2007 (while associated with to the Research Institute of Irish and Scottish Studies at Aberdeen University) and a number of edited works.
+This led to his book The Scots in South Africa (with Nigel R. Dalziel) of 2007 (while associated with the Research Institute of Irish and Scottish Studies at Aberdeen University) and a number of edited works.
 These analysed notions of sub-British ethnicity and identity, not least in their associational, religious and cultural manifestations.
 He then developed the concept of the four nations and empire, extending the arguments of J.G.A.
 Pocock to the British Empire, suggesting that it was not so much ‘British’ as a combination of Irish, Scottish, Welsh and English empires, reflecting a range of ethnic skill sets, cultures and identities which in turn influenced British domestic history.

-His lifelong interest in museums produced Museums and Empire (2009), a work resulting from a Leverhulme Trust Emeritus Fellowship which examined the dispersal of the idea of the museum in Canada, South Africa, Australia, New Zealand, India and elsewhere.
+His lifelong interest in museums produced Museums and Empire (2009), a work resulting from a Leverhulme Trust Emeritus Fellowship which examined the dispersal of the idea of the museum in Canada, South Africa, Australia, New Zealand, India, Sri Lanka and Singapore.
 This embedded the development of these institutions within the colonial bourgeois public spheres while reflecting contemporary interests in natural history and ethnography which in turn served to develop the individual identities of various colonies.
-In recent years he has become particularly interested in comparative empires and the manner in which such parallel studies can illuminate the history of the British Empire.
+Latterly he became particularly interested in comparative empires and the manner in which such parallel studies can illuminate the history of the British Empire.